 David Lewis was named president of AT&T Michigan in March 2018.
 As president, Lewis is responsible for regulatory, legislative, and external affairs, as well as community and industry relations throughout the state of Michigan.

 AT&T has nearly 5,000 employees working and 13,000 retirees living in Michigan, and the company has invested nearly $1.5 billion in its best-in-class wired and wireless networks in Michigan between 2017 and 2019.

-Since assuming the state president role, David has quickly become a leader in the Michigan community, joining the boards of the Michigan Chamber of Commerce, Detroit Regional Chamber, Detroit Economic Club, and Walsh College.
-David was also named a Michigan Chronicle Men of Excellence Honoree and the chairperson for the Salvation Army 2019 Red Kettle Campaign.
+Since assuming the state president role, Lewis has quickly become a leader in the Michigan community joining the boards of the Michigan Chamber of Commerce, Detroit Regional Chamber, Detroit Economic Club, Lansing Regional Chamber of Commerce and Walsh College.
+Lewis was also named a Michigan Chronicle Men of Excellence Honoree and as chairperson for the Salvation Army 2019 Red Kettle Campaign.

-David is happily married to Tralicia Powell Lewis, and both are proud parents of their daughter, Logan Elise, and son, David, Jr.
+David is happily married to Tralicia Powell Lewis and both are proud parents of their daughter, Logan Elise and son David Jr.